 The law places additional limitations, restrictions, and requirements on the use of Indiana’s Expungement Statute that make it vitally important to hire a skilled, knowledgeable, and experienced attorney to handle a Petition for Expungement.

 In addition, the State of Indiana will occasionally allow a person to file early, or to ignore one or more of the other requirements.
-When a person seeks that kind of permission, Rigney Law is also available to help.
+When a person seeks that kind of permission, Rigney Law LLC is also available to help.

-The attorneys and staff at Rigney Law have the skill, knowledge, and experience to handle any expungement case.
+The attorneys and staff at Rigney Law LLC have the skill, knowledge, and experience to handle any expungement case.
 What’s more, we will meet with you to review your matter and determine your eligibility before we charge you any money.
 Both Jake and Kassi, while located in Indianapolis Marion County, will travel anywhere in the State of Indiana to help you seek an expungement of your criminal record.
-If you want to expunge your criminal history, but you don’t know where to start, consider calling Rigney Law today at 317.430.7370
+If you want to expunge your criminal history, but you don’t know where to start, consider calling Rigney Law LLC today at 317.430.7370